poroporo with purple flowers and poisonous fruit

 Diet

 Herbivorous – absorbs nutrients through extensive root system.
-A fast-growing, light-demanding species that thrives in open, sunny locations.
-Prefers well-drained, fertile soils.
-Often found in regenerating forest, along forest margins, and in disturbed ground.
+Fast-growing, light-demanding species thriving in open, sunny locations with fertile soils.

 Habitat

 Lowland forests, scrublands, and regenerating bush.
 Prefers open, sunny locations with well-drained, fertile soils.
-Often found along forest margins, in clearings, and in disturbed ground.
-A pioneer species that colonises open areas after fire or land clearance.
+Often found along forest margins and in clearings.

 Range

-Found throughout the North and South Islands, Stewart Island, and the Chatham Islands in lowland forests, scrublands, and regenerating bush.
+Found throughout North and South Islands, Stewart Island, and Chatham Islands in lowland forests and scrublands.
 Most common in coastal and lowland areas.

 Endemism